Ernst Graf zu Reventlow: Religious activism

-Reventlow’s antisemitism was never racial, as was Hitler’s, but cultural, and this led to his involvement with the German Faith Movement.
+Reventlow’s antisemitism was not racial, as was Hitler’s, but cultural, which led to his involvement with the German Faith Movement.
 From 1934 to 1936, Reventlow served as deputy chairman of this religious movement which postulated that every people "through its blood" developed its own religious knowledge.
-The movement was anti-Christian and tried to create a "species-true faith" for Germany.
+The movement was an anti-Christian attempt to create a "species-true faith" for Germany.
 He left the movement because of its anti-Christian stance.